 In addition to certain foods and drinks, you’ll also need to eliminate other harmful substances from your life, like:

 - Chemicals, like household cleaners

-Your doctor will explain which substances you need to avoid, including certain over-the-counter medications that may be harmful to the baby or interfere with the infertility medications you are taking.
+Your doctor will explain which substances you need to avoid, including certain over-the-counter medications that may harm the baby or interfere with the surrogacy medications you are taking.

-Every pregnant woman needs to attend certain OBGYN appointments during her pregnancy but, if you’re a surrogate, you will likely need more appointments to ensure the baby is developing correctly.
+Every pregnant woman needs to attend certain OBGYN appointments during her pregnancy.
+Still, if you have a surrogate pregnancy, you will likely need more appointments to ensure the baby is developing correctly.
 Your intended parents may be a part of these appointments, which can include frequent checkups by your fertility specialists and obstetrician.

-Finally, make sure you relax and appreciate all of the things that you love about being pregnant in the first place.
-It’s easy to be overwhelmed by the responsibility of carrying a baby for someone else, but your mental health is important to maintain for your sake and the sake of the baby.
-Surrogacy may be a new experience for you, so take this time to learn more about your own body and the surrogacy medical process.
-You will have already passed screening to ensure that you are medically and emotionally prepared to be a surrogate, so know that you can handle the challenges of surrogacy, even if things seem difficult at times.
+A gestational surrogate pregnancy may be a new experience, so take this time to learn more about your own body and the surrogacy medical process.
+You will have already passed screening to ensure that you are medically and emotionally prepared to be a surrogate.
+Know that you can handle the challenges of surrogacy, even if things seem difficult.